Avoiding Constipation and Impaction of Bearded Dragons and Other Lizards

 Your pet lizard needs fresh water daily.
 If you have a tropical reptile, you also need to mist their enclosure frequently.
 One of the dangers with your lizard and dehydration is that he can become so ill and too weak to drink on his own, causing him to become even more unwell and lethargic.
 If attended to quickly, your pet may perk up immediately and respond very well to initial attempts to rehydrate him.

-Bearded dragons and other lizards can become hydrated if they are not provided with an appropriate drinking water source or an improper diet.
+Bearded dragons and other lizards can become dehydrated if they are not provided with an appropriate drinking water source or an improper diet.
 Their environment can also lead to dehydration, including high temperature or incorrect terrarium set ups which can absorb humidity.

 Our Care Sheets can help you ensure that your terrarium is set up correctly for your reptile companion.